Chapter 31: Into the Very Center of Silence

 You talk when you cease to be at peace with your thoughts;

-And when you can no longer dwell in the solitude of your heart you live in your lips, and sound is a diversion and a pastime.
+And when you can no longer dwell in the solitude of your heart you live.